MarEichler/covid19_app/README.md

 | [`{tidyverse}`](https://www.tidyverse.org/) [`{magrittr}`](https://magrittr.tidyverse.org/) | 1.5.1 | Pipe Operator, `%>%` |

-[^1]: Package is automatically loaded in each R session but since it's not technically included in base R functions/datasets, it has to be specified within the box modules.
+[^1]: Packages are automatically loaded in each R session so you don't need to install or import; however within box modules these packages need to be imported with `box::use()`.

 [^2]: All tidyverse packages can be installed using installed using `install.packages("tidyverse")` but core tidyverse packages can also be imported together using `library("tidyverse")`.
 For box modules refer to each specific package in the `box::use()` statement instead.